 Common Names: Ajedrea, Calamintha montana, Herbe de Saint Julien, Mountain Savory Oil, Poivre d’Âne, Sadrée, Sarriette des Montagnes, Satureja montana, Satureja obovata, Savory

-Winter Savory can grow up to one foot, its deep green herbaceous perennial plant, native to warm regions of southern regions of Europe.
+Winter Savory can grow up to one foot; it’s a deep green choice among medicinal plants and herbs that is native to warm regions of southern regions of Europe.
 It is a semi-evergreen herb and belongs to the family Lamiaceae.

 - Fights fungal infections

 - Improves the functioning of the kidney and liver